-As that mythical ‘3 score and 10’ is now some distance behind me, the urgency of putting all my ideas to ‘pen’ can’t be denied but I will refrain from cluttering this blog with the half-baked ideas.
-Non-the-less I’m probably not going to finish everything as every year there seem to be more to do … ah, such is the retired life.
+As that mythical ‘3 score plus 10’ is now some distance behind me, the urgency of putting my ideas to ‘pen’ can’t be denied but I’ll refrain from cluttering this blog with some of my half-baked ideas.
+Non-the-less I’m probably not going to finish everything beautifully as every year there seems to be more to do … ah, such is the retired life.

 I retired from industrial construction and maintenance.
-Mainly sawmills, pulp-mills and paper-mills have provided me with life sustaining work for some 50 years.
+Mainly sawmills, pulp-mills and paper-mills have provided me with life-sustaining work for some 50 years.
 In that time I’ve learned how to repair virtually anything that moves, move anything that’s not where it belongs, and build pretty well anything with or without drawings or plans.
 I derive a great deal of pleasure in having someone point me to a few tons of steel and saying build that.
-I get an immense satisfaction in looking at something that stand a couple of hundred feet tall, knowing I built it.
+I get immense satisfaction in looking at something that stands a couple of hundred feet tall, knowing I built it.

 My projects now are finishing my own house and poking a sharpened keyboard where our ‘controllers’ don’t want it.
 You’ll find that along my road in life I’ve learned to dislike bureaucracy and relish the taste of freedom.